4 minute read

 - Upon completion of the trial job, metric values are collected.

 - If the experiment contains setup tasks, another job will be created to clean up the state created by the initial setup task job.

-- The actual experiment object manifest; this includes the definition of the experiment itself (in terms of assignable parameters and observable metrics) as well as the instructions for carrying out the experiment (in terms of patches and metric queries).
-Feel free to edit the parameter ranges and change the experiment name to avoid conflicting with other experiments in the cluster.
+- The actual experiment object manifest.
+This includes the definition of the experiment itself (in terms of assignable parameters and observable metrics), updated cluster role-based access control (RBAC), and the instructions for carrying out the experiment (in terms of patches and metric queries).
+Consider editing the parameter ranges and changing the experiment name to avoid conflicting with other experiments in the cluster.

 - This experiment makes use of rally to test Elasticsearch.
 This contains the configuration for rally.

 Running the Experiment